1. Doidalsas - the name variants

 Pliny the Elder, Natural history, Book 36, chapter 4.
 Translated by John Bostock and H. T. Riley.
 Taylor and Francis, London, 1855.
 At Perseus Digital Library.

 Although the Loeb Classical Library translation by Rackham, Jones and Eichholz does mention Daedalsas, this edition, published around a century after that of Bostock and Riley, seems the more old-fashioned rendering of the text.
-As you can see there is also a number of differences in the translations.
+As you can see there are also several differences in the translations.

 "... and in the temple of Juno that stands within the Portico of Octavia the image of the goddess herself was made by Dionysius, although there is another by Polycles, while the Venus in the same place was executed by Philiscus and the other statues by Praxiteles.
 Polycles and Dionysius, who were the sons of Timarchides, were responsible also for the Jupiter in the adjacent temple, while in the same place the Pan and Olympus Wrestling, which is the second most famous grappling group in the world, was the work of Heliodorus, the Venus Bathing of Daedalsas, and the Venus Standing of Polycharmus."